For the introductory physics course:

 - Learning to install Python and VPython is appropriate for students at this level

 - A standard Python installation such as Anaconda provides access to the full Python ecology of scientific computational modules (which are not available in GlowScript VPython).

 - More sophisticated editing and debugging tools are available

-See vpython.org for details on how to install VPython 7 with Anaconda, and which version of Spyder to use.
+See vpython.org for details on how to install and use VPython 7 with Anaconda.